0330 822 0505

 Every lender will have their own criteria for customers with bad credit and whether they will lend to them or not.

-If one person in a relationship has a poor credit score a lender will often base their decision on the lower of the scores.
+If one person in a relationship has a poor credit score, a lender will often base their decision on the lower of the scores.
 This is why some couples may decide a sole mortgage application for the person with a good credit rating is a better option instead.

 Deposit size

-This is because your spouse’s share of the deposit would be considered a ‘gift’ and would require them to sign a legal waiver of rights to the property.
+This is because your spouse’s share of the deposit would be considered a ‘gift’ and require them to sign a legal waiver of rights to the property.
 This can get complicated legally because it would mean they would have no automatic rights to the property if you separate in the future.

 Which lenders have you already tried?